 Rubber mulch is most common for playgrounds.
 Its superior shock absorption rating outperforms wood mulch, gravel, and sand.
 Wire-free, rubber mulch is the safest playground material available.
 For your kids’ backyard play area, it’s also a completely clean surface that won’t be tracked back into the house.
 While rubber mulch costs approximately twice as much as traditional mulch, it lasts considerably longer.
 High-end rubber mulch can last for the lifetime of your home.
 Rubber mulching can also be a great choice for horse arenas and general landscaping.

-Need to find a pro for your mulch delivery?Find Pros
+Ready to start your mulch delivery?Find Pros

 The topic gets a little trickier when you start talking about using rubber mulch in your garden.
 Studies differ—as do the mulches themselves—but there’s a good chance that over time your rubber mulch will leak chemicals into your soil.
 What chemicals and how much can depend on several factors, but the most common is zinc.
 Zinc is found naturally in soil, and too much or too little will affect the quality of your topsoil.
 You test your soil if you’re considering rubber mulch, but the eastern United States tends to have plenty of zinc in the soil already, the western United States tends to have a zinc deficiency.
 One of the advantages of putting rubber mulching in your garden is that it doesn’t attract termites or carpenter ants and won’t wash away in a rainstorm.
 On the other hand, if your garden is full of delicate plants that require ideal conditions to grow, you might consider sticking with the wood mulch.